2023-present - Good Growth

-C and C++ have been my main high-performance languages for the last 10 years, I have experience using the GNU debugger, optimizing code, and using numerical libraries such as the GNU software library
+C has been my main high-performance languages for the last 10 years, I have experience using the GNU debugger, optimizing code, and using numerical libraries such as the GNU software library

 Knowledge of SQL language including database design, UML, recursion, as well as some NoSQL solutions and where they might be appropriate.
 The main databases engines I have experience with are PostgreSQL, Redis and Cassandra, although I have also worked with map/reduce systems such as CouchDB.

 Haskell is a recent addition to this cv, however in grappling with some of its fundamental concepts it has altered the way I approach some code problems, for example chaining of map/bind/reduce, the advantages of immutable data and seeing monads everywhere.

 Other languages I have had experience with: Java, C#, Perl, Fortran, PHP and Bash script.

 I have experience programing in all three major OS's: Linux (10+ years), Mac (4 years) and Windows (10+ years).
 Both my work and home computers run linux as their primary OS.
 I have set up several LAMP and node.js (on linux and mac) servers and am competent at both the terminal and shell scripting.